f-bn/containers-images/feishin/README.md

 ## General informations

-Custom Feishin image built from sources and allowing some specific nginx configurations.
+Custom Feishin image with application tree embedded in a custom Caddy binary (using Caddy virtual filesystem).

-Built with NodeJS 18 and nginx 1.27.
+Built with NodeJS 23 and Caddy 2.10.0.

 ## Feishin configuration